fedhere/PUI2017_fb55/HW1_fb55/HW1_2_instructions.md

 **Set up your environment:**

-1. create a directory on your computer or on your workspace on CUSP compute called PUI2017.
+1. create a directory on your computer or on your workspace on ADRF called PUI2017.

 2. create an environmental variable PUI2017 that points to that directory (the full directory path starting with /home on a linux box, and with /Users on a mac) so that typing